Inventive-2019-Summer-Internship/Kanban-Web-Frontend/README.md

 -Able to create boards and swimlanes
--Able to have background images for boards via url (optional) -Stores locally meaning that data will be lost once refreshed (no backend so w.e)
+-Able to have background images for boards via url (optional) -Stores locally meaning that data will be lost once refreshed (no backend atm so w.e)

 Changes to come as of May 23rd 2019 -- 10:51am